pfdubois/BridgeBidding/source/Doubles.rst

 Sometimes you're in fourth seat and they have bid two suits at the one level, your partner passing.
 You can still make a takeout double but you need four cards in each of the unbid suits rather than three.

-Once you've made an ordinary takeout double, you pass your partner's reply.
-If you bid again, you're showing that you made the strong hand version of the takeout double.
-Your message to partner that you have support for the other suits is cancelled.
-As we'll see, partner may have jumped in reply, so we need that strength to switch to a new strain at a possibly high level.

 .. _ELCD: